pangolindex/scripts/config/README.md

 # Configuration

 Some functionality requires sensitive information like your wallet address or private key.
-This information should be provided via the `./config/config.js` file following the template provided in the `./config/config.example.js` file:
+This information should be provided via a `config.js` file following the template provided in the `config.example.js` file:

 1) Copy or rename `config.example.js` to `config.js`
 2) Replace the `ADDRESS` value with your wallet address